The Atheist Bible, CC-BY Fabian M. Suchanek

 The theory of moral frameworks in this book essentially says that humans can define any laws or moral codes that they want.
 But would such a world not be completely merciless and ungovernable?
 Wouldn’t it be horrible if there were no absolute moral rules?
 Is there nothing that prohibits us from establishing slavery, dictatorships, or suppression?

-The answer to all of these questions is “yes”.
-Indeed, humans can define any rules that they wish.
-Here, “can” is to be understood in the sense of “are able to”.
-Humans are able to define and enforce any rules they want.
-People have established rules that guarantee personal liberty, that enforce slavery, that abolish slavery, that require regular prayers, or that prohibit dying in parliament.
-It is just a fact that humans establish arbitrary rules, and since they do, it follows that they are able to.
+The answer to all of these questions is “yes”: Humans can define any rules that they wish.
+They have established rules that abolish slavery, that require regular prayers, or that prohibit dying in parliament.
+It is just a fact that humans establish arbitrary rules, and since they do, it follows that they can.

-Of course it’s perfectly understandable that the majority of people think their laws are the “right” ones.
+Of course it is perfectly understandable that the majority of people think their laws are the “right” ones.
 Those same people do not imagine that their laws are immoral in the view of other societies, or that their laws will be considered obsolete in 2000 years from now.
 But history shows that this is what happens.
 Had these people been slave holders a few hundred years back, they would have considered the abolition of slavery an outrageous idea that goes against the law of nature.
 If that view is wrong in today’s terms, there is no reason to assume that today’s view is right in tomorrow’s terms.
 Different societies and different times make different laws.
 The fact that people are unhappy about this does not make it less true.

 I am no longer accepting the things I cannot change.